 Rhodiola also prevents and repairs damage caused by C-reactive protein and free radicals.
 It even helps regenerate neurons during periods of stress.
 In part by boosting the synthesis and re-synthesis of ATP.
-The main fuel source for brain cell mitochondria.
+Your main cellular fuel source created in mitochondria.

 Clinical studies and user experience show you get the full benefits of Rhodiola Rosea by supplementing with this adaptogen for 30 – 40 days.